philipwalton/blog/articles/2015-10-28-do-we-actually-need-specificity-in-css.md

 ### Handling ID specificity

-ID selectors are more specific than psuedo-class selectors, and therefore no amount of prepending `:root` to a selector will trump an ID.
+ID selectors are more specific than pseudo-class selectors, and therefore no amount of prepending `:root` to a selector will trump an ID.

 However, the ID selector `#content` and the attribute selector `[id="content"]` will match exactly the same element, so if you replace all ID selectors with attribute selectors, the technique described above will still work.